jamesbdunlop/switch/README.md

 # switch
-Small folder management system for windows projects at home
+Small folder Windows folder management system for projects at home.
+Runs as a dockWidget inside maya and as <br>
+standalone if you compile using py2exe (see below)...

 ## Maya
 Run the following inside Maya to create a dockable dockWidget.